 Beyond these standard inquiries, the trustee might ask about discrepancies in your paperwork, recent large payments, transfers to family members, business ownership, or pending personal injury claims.

-After the trustee concludes questioning, one of two things happens—either the meeting is “concluded” if no further information is needed, or it’s “continued” to another date if additional documentation is required.
-The date when the trustee concludes the meeting starts important deadlines in your case, including the 30-day period for creditors to object to exemptions.
+After the trustee concludes questioning, one of two things happens.
+Either the meeting is “concluded” if no further information is needed, or it’s “continued” to another date if additional documentation is required.
+The date first set for your 341 meeting starts several important deadlines in your case.
+Your attorney can help you identify the deadlines that apply to your case.

 Step 4: Waiting for the Discharge